 Organizations all over the world now realize the importance of having satisfied customers who can refer more people to them, this begins with having a strong customer service culture with ideals and values that are known and understood by all employees.

 Customer service professionals have to deal with angry or frustrated customers at one time or the other throughout their careers.
-It is expected that the service rep (or employee) is able to manage the customer’s emotions and also resolve the issue causing the frustration or anger, while enduring any inappropriate behaviour such customers may exhibit towards them.
+It is expected that the service rep (or employee) is able to manage the customer’s emotions and also resolve the issue causing the frustration or anger while enduring any inappropriate behavior such customers may exhibit towards them.

 A positive first impression is an important start to building a solid connection that can convert prospects to loyal customers.
 This initial impression sets the tone for the entire customer experience.

 This excellent quote is by customer service expert Shep Hyken in his article “Great Customer Service Is More than Just Saying Yes to Every Request”